-Our board of directors currently consists of eight members.
+Our board of directors currently consists of seven members.
 The current members of our board of directors have been designated pursuant to the Operating Agreement.
 The Operating Agreement provides (subject to certain conditions and qualifications specified therein relating to securities ownership and otherwise) that our board is composed of:

-- one director designated by each of our founding investors, Joseph P. Errico, Dr. Thomas J. Errico, and Kathryn K. Theofilos, two of such seats being filled by Joseph P. Errico and Dr. Thomas J. Errico and one seat being vacant; - one director designated by Merck GHI, for which Dr. David M. Rubin has been designated; - one director designated by Core Ventures II, LLC, for which Nicholas Colucci has been designated; - · one director designated by AIH-Electro, LLC, for which Michael W. Ross has been designated; and - three other directors designated by the holders of a majority of our outstanding membership units, who have designated Francis R. Amato, Trevor J. Moody and James L.L.
+- one director designated by each of our founding investors, Joseph P. Errico, Dr. Thomas J. Errico, and Kathryn K. Theofilos, two of such seats being filled by Joseph P. Errico and Dr. Thomas J. Errico and one seat being vacant; - one director designated by Merck GHI, for which Dr. David M. Rubin has been designated; - one director designated by Core Ventures II, LLC, for which Nicholas Colucci has been designated; - · one director designated by AIH-Electro, LLC, which seat is currently vacant; and - three other directors designated by the holders of a majority of our outstanding membership units, who have designated Francis R. Amato, Trevor J. Moody and James L.L.
 Tullis.